-In terms for using energy alternative sources, Brazil has a privileged position compared to other countries.
-Regarding mainly the production of sugarcane and coffee, our country is one of the major producers worldwide [1-2].

-At last years, occurred a crescent consensus worldwide that fossil fuels are main responsible for promoting environmental damages and, as consequence, climate changes in the Planet and still interfere directly in the human health, animals and plants [3-4].

-The new technologies developing aims to mitigate this situation, for example, an alternative promising is the use of renewable fuels for the energy production [5].
-Several studies has been conducted to elucidate the various thermal conversion processes using biomasses [3,5-10].

-However, for a perfect understanding of the central point of this research, will be necessary a brief literature review of some studies about the combustion of different lignocellulosic materials and atmospheres in a DTF.

-According to Adams et al. (1999) [11], Drop Tube Furnaces (DTFs) are commonly used for the obtaining of kinetic parameters from pyrolysis processes or oxidation of different concentrations, and gases composition.
-The DTF need to present information well defined about temperatures, oxygen concentrations and residence times.
+33 34 Brazil, compared to other countries, uses more alternative energy sources, 35 and is a major producer of sugarcane and coffee worldwide [1-2].
+36 At last years, occurred a crescent consensus worldwide that fossil fuels 37 are main responsible for promoting environmental damages and, as 38 consequence, climate changes in the Planet and still interfere directly in the 39 human health, animals and plants [3-4]. {which year??
+Please recap} 40 The new technologies developing {which technologies??} aims to 41 mitigate this situation, for example, a promising alternative is the use of 42 renewable fuels for the energy production [5].
+Several studies have been 43 conducted to elucidate the various thermal conversion processes using 44 biomasses [3,5-10].
+45 However, for a perfect understanding of the central point of this research 46 a brief literature review of some studies about the combustion of different 47 lignocellulosic materials and atmospheres in a DTF will be necessary.
+48 According to Adams et al. (1999) [11], Drop Tube Furnaces (DTFs) are 49 commonly used for obtaining of kinetic parameters from pyrolysis processes or 50 oxidation of different concentrations, and gases composition.
+DTF also 51 presents information about temperatures, oxygen concentrations and residence 52 times

-The reactivity of the sawdust char combustion in a DTF was investigated by Meesri and Moghtaderi (2003) [12], in this study involved the experimental determination of the global kinetic parameters of the oxidation reaction of the sawdust char.
+The reactivity of the sawdust char combustion in a DTF was investigated by Meesri and Moghtaderi (2003) [12].
+In this study involved experimental determination of the global kinetic parameters of the oxidation reaction of the sawdust char.
 Results indicated that large part of the oxidation reaction of the sawdust char occurred at second regime, i.e., the heterogeneous chemical reaction rates and oxygen diffusion in the internal pores are comparables.

 Biagini et al. (2005) [13] developed a drag flux reactor or Drop Tube Furnace (DTF) in lab-scale for characterizing a biomass (hazelnut shell) and bituminous coal (Kema).
 Some experimental techniques were applied for determination of the conversion degree, reactivity and morphology of the solid fuels.
-An attention special was given by authors to the feeding device, in order to understand the DTF versatility for different materials or biomasses.
+A special attention was given by authors to the feeding device in order to understand the DTF versatility for different materials or biomasses.

-The combustion of a brown coal under N2/O2 and CO2/O2 mixtures was developed in a Drop Tube Furnace (DTF) of laboratory scale and studied by Zhang et al. (2010) [14].
-Results indicated that replacing of CO2 to N2 significantly affected the coal combustion behavior by the CO2 physical-chemical influence and CO2 interaction with char.
-It was also observed changes in the coal pyrolysis behavior, by means parameters as ignition point, volatile materials temperature and char particles size, whose were reduced by CO2 and eliminating all coal oxidation.
+The combustion of a brown coal under N2/O2 and CO2/O2 mixtures was developed in a Drop Tube Furnace (DTF) of laboratory scale as studied by Zhang et al. (2010) [14].
+Results indicated that replacing of CO2 with N2 significantly affected the coal combustion behavior by the CO2 physical-chemical influence and CO2 interaction with char.
+It was also observed changes in the coal pyrolysis behavior, by means parameters as ignition point, volatile materials temperature and char particles size, whose were reduced by CO2 and eliminating all coal oxidation. {Recap}

-Haykiri-Açma et al. (2013) [15] evaluated the combustion process efficiency of hazelnut husks in a Drop Tube Furnace (DTF), when these were submitted to average temperatures (600 to 900 °C), commonly in this furnace type are used equal temperatures or superior at 1000 °C. The authors showed that some biomass properties, such as functional groups distribution, quantities of cellulose and lignin, heating value and ignition point were not affected.
-However, variations in the other properties were noted, for example, remaining volatiles, total organic materials, morphologies and reactivities.
+Haykiri-Açma et al. (2013) [15] evaluated the combustion process efficiency of hazelnut husks in a Drop Tube Furnace (DTF), when these were submitted {??} to average temperatures (600 to 900 °C), commonly in this furnace type are used equal temperatures or superior at 1000 °C. The authors showed that some biomass properties, such as functional groups distribution, quantities of cellulose and lignin, heating value and ignition point were not affected.
+However, variations in the other properties were noted, for example, remaining volatiles {??}, total organic materials, morphologies and reactivities.